fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 Click [here](http://jsfiddle.net/fusioncharts/7vj02hxd/) to edit the chart.

-There are `n` nodes in the Sankey Diagram provided above.
+There are `19` nodes in the Sankey Diagram provided above.
 A link connects any two nodes that are related to one another (i.e, a flow happens between them).
 If you hover over a node, you will see all the links (or relationships) associated with it.
 Hovering on a link will show all nodes associated with it.

 ## Important Concepts Related to Sankey Diagram